adewemimo/insurance_claim/README.md

 # insurance_claim
-State diagram, state data and transition function description with chain code for insurance claim process
+State diagram, state data and transition function description with chain code for insurance claim in a Canadian insurance company

 ## State Diagram